Storms, Watery Trails, and Raging Rivers

 In late June 2011, we hiked in Roaring Plains West—awed at fields of white mountain laurel and pink rhododendrons on the 4700-foot elevation plain.
 Earlier railroad logging of red spruce left brushy rocky plains, some scraggly spruce regrowth and old railroad grades (some now maintained and used as trails).

-A sun-cloud afternoon lit up carpets of blooming phlox and big white serviceberry shrubs on the Plains; beautiful camps were nestled in a spruce grove.
-We left wilderness on a pipeline road along South Prong, but soon met a violent storm: wind, hail, hard rain, lightning and thunder too close.
-We waited out hail in a spruce grove, then slogged through storm which cleared at sunset.
+A sun-cloud afternoon lit up carpets of blooming phlox and big white serviceberry shrubs on Roaring Plains; beautiful camps were nestled in a spruce grove.
+We left wilderness on a pipeline road along South Prong Trail, but soon met a violent storm: wind, hail, hard rain, lightning and thunder too close.
+We waited out the hail in a spruce grove, then slogged through the storm, which cleared at sunset.

-No rain next day to hike rugged Rorbaugh Plains into Dolly Sods; although a hike down Fisher Creek to check out a Red Creek crossing (a rock hop in fall 1999) ended at high water.
-Therefore we went on up Fisher to hike road on eastern boundary, planning to hike into north end of wilderness and cross two Red Creek branches up higher with less water.
+There was no rain the next day for our hike through rugged Rorbaugh Plains into Dolly Sods; however, a hike along Fisher Creek down to check out potential Red Creek crossing to a loop trail (a mere rock hop in fall 1999) ended at high rushing water.
+So we chose to hike on up Fisher Creek Trail to hike road on the eastern boundary, planning to hike into the north end of the wilderness and cross two higher-up Red Creek branches with less water.

-After crossing first fork of Red Creek (on stones under water but not slippery) we chose a heavily used camp in spruce on creek bank.
+After crossing the first fork of Red Creek (on stones under water but not slippery) we chose a heavily used camp in spruce on the creek bank.
 Hard night rain ran down the trail and flooded a depression around our tent.
-The new Big Agnes tent proved to be waterproof on floor & lower sidewalls; but David rescued our boots, floating in six inches of water under tent fly, then used a hiking pole to channel water away from our tent.
+The new Big Agnes tent proved to be waterproof on the floor and lower sidewalls.
+But David had to rescue our boots, floating in six inches of water under the tent fly, and then used a hiking pole to channel water away from our tent.

-Next morning, we were glad we’d already crossed the creek, now at least a foot higher.
+The next morning, we were glad we’d already crossed the creek, which was now at least a foot higher.
 Left Hand Fork was running far above crossing rocks.
 Contouring Blackbird Knob we saw verdant meadows above Red Creek, wildflowers and looming Roaring Plains.

-Trail was boggy and Big Stonecoal Creek crossings deep and swift.
+The trail was boggy and Big Stonecoal Creek crossings deep and swift.
 We tried to avoid one by following a side trail that ended in bog.
 We put on sandals, crossed the creek and thrashed through bog and wet forest to rejoin the trail.
-Lovely camps after last crossing, but we continued up trail climbing to the ridge between two creek drainages; steep and rocky at first but then a smoother bed from runoff water.
+Lovely camps appeared after the last crossing, but we continued up the trail, climbing to the ridge between two creek drainages; it was steep and rocky at first but then we reached a smoother bed created by runoff water.
 Rain returned.
 We needed a campsite.
 Only one flat area off trail under a large spruce was still dry.
 While rain roared, I huddled under the tree in relative comfort and cooked dinner.

-Still raining next day; now camp was soaked.
-Since trail was mostly deep pools, we again put on sandals.
+It was still raining the next day; now camp was soaked.
+Since the trail was mostly deep pools, we again put on sandals.
 We changed to boots for steep descent into Little Stonecoal Creek.
-Little waterfalls from waterlogged ridge continually crossed the trail, pouring into Little Stonecoal.
-We faced crossing this growing torrent at confluence with Red Creek; then bushwhacking the last three-quarter miles on steep canyon to skip dangerous Red Creek ford and cross on the highway bridge.
-David nixed this venture and backtracked up the canyon.
-He used GPS to navigate up toward a road on Stone Camp Mountain; and happily, found an old connecting route at least used by wildlife.
+Small waterfalls from the waterlogged ridge continually crossed the trail, pouring into Little Stonecoal Creek.
+We faced crossing this growing torrent at its confluence with Red Creek, then bushwhacking the last three-quarters of a mile on steep canyon terrain to skip the dangerous Red Creek ford and cross on the highway bridge.
+David nixed this venture and we backtracked up the canyon.
+He used GPS to navigate up toward a road on Stone Camp Mountain, and happily, found an old connecting route at least used by wildlife.